kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 <aside>

-📺  Watch the following video to see a quick process for managing automatic negative thoughts.
+📺  Watch the following video to see a process for managing automatic negative thoughts.

 </aside>